morrislaptop/error-tracker-adapter/README.md

 ### Contexts

 Many platforms support the idea of contexts to give you more information about exceptions occuring in your application.
+This can happen on the user, environment or event level.

 This will be implemented via a `ContextInterface` in the future.
 In the mean time you can pass extra information via the `report()` method like..